What stories and breakthroughs shaped the year in science and genetics?

 Biotech and pharmaceutical companies are leveraging them to improve drug development, healthcare systems are beginning to apply polygenic scores to patient populations, and companies (including 23andMe) are offering them to consumers and healthcare providers.

 With that comes all the challenges and debates around ensuring validity, demonstrating utility, and ethical questions.
 Also, are models that predict traits like intelligence or neurodivergence appropriate?
-And how do we address health disparities, given that the vast majority of data underlying these models are from samples of European descent?
+And how do we address health disparities, given that most of the data underlying these models are from samples of European descent?

 A common thread that ties this discussion to what we do at 23andMe is figuring out how to broaden access to the benefits of the genome in a responsible, science-driven way.
-I’ll definitely be following closely where this conversation goes in the next year and beyond!”
+I’ll follow closely where this conversation goes in the next year and beyond!”